openebs-archive/node-disk-manager/docs/exporter.md

     ```
     The fields are
     - `Client` : used to interface with the database from which blockdevice information can be obtained
-    - `sync.Mutex` and `requestInProgress` : to aquire lock on the collector so that at a time only a single request is being handled
+    - `sync.Mutex` and `requestInProgress` : to acquire lock on the collector so that at a time only a single request is being handled
     - `metrics` : The actual prometheus metrics fields.
 This struct will have the metrics that are exposed.

 2. A `Collect()` and `Describe()` method need to be implemented for this struct.